Sivakotiacharya: Date controversies

 The dating of the work and its authorship has been a controversy.
 According to the scholar R.S.
 Mugali, experts are not unanimous whether the prose piece was written before Kavirajamarga (ca. 850) or after.
 According to modern Kannada poet and scholar M. Govinda Pai, the Vaddaradhane dates much further back.
 Based on his studies of the text and some pre-2nd century inscriptions from Shravanabelagola, Pai authored two scholarly publications in 1960: Kannada Sahityada Halame ("Antiquity of Kannada literature") and Kannada Sahityada Prachinate (also meaning "Antiquity of Kannada literature"), in which he argued Vaddaradhane more accurately dates to the pre-6th century period.
 However, the scholar D.L.
 Narasimhachar opines that the writing is from around c.
 920. Professor Upadhye dates the writing to the post-9th century period while the historians A.R.
 Naronakar, K.A.N.
 Shastri, and Dravidian scholar Zvelebil date it to c.
 900.

-There is an opinion that Shivakoti was not the author of the work, and that his Prakrit work Bhagavati Aaradhane may have been the inspiration for this Kannada writing.
-However, it has been pointed out that the author's name appears in the concluding section of every story in the writing, and that the Prakrit writer, also named Shivakoti, lived in the 2nd or 3rd century A.D. and was the disciple of Acharya Samantabhadra.
+There is an opinion that Sivakoti was not the author of the work, and that his Prakrit work Bhagavati Aaradhane may have been the inspiration for this Kannada writing.
+However, it has been pointed out that the author's name appears in the concluding section of every story in the writing, and that the Prakrit writer, also named Sivakoti, lived in the 2nd or 3rd century A.D. and was the disciple of Acharya Samantabhadra.
 Another name, Revakotiacharya, also appears in some places in the Kannada text.
 Historian Jyotsna Kamat is of the opinion that the didactic work comprising 19 stories dates to the 10th century and was inspired by the Sanskrit writing Brihatkatha-Khosa.